PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 ## Override the controller

-Since 1.7.7, PrestaShop Back Office controllers are registered as services, and services can be [overridden][override-services].
+Since 1.7.7, PrestaShop Back Office controllers are registered as services, and like all public services, they can be [overridden][override-services] by modules.

 For example, the controller responsible for the page "Improve > Design > CMS Pages" is registered with service ID `PrestaShopBundle\Controller\Admin\Improve\Design\CmsPageController`.